pdanio/academic-kickstart/content/advisory/project1/index.md

 ---
-title: Prices and clinical benefit of cancer drugs in the USA and Europe
+title: Prices and clinical benefit of cancer drugs
 summary: A cost-benefit analysis
 authors:
 - knvokinger